-In 2012, our Logistics Manager and HR Manager were trained in topics including human rights and CSR.
-(DH8)

-2012 Staff Turnover Table (LA2)

-People 2012 2013

-JAN FEB MAR APR MAY JUN JUL AUG SEP ОСТ NOV DEC JAN

-START 29 26 29 30 31 31 29 29 28 31 34 32 34

-INCOMING 0 3 1 2 1 2 1 2 4 5 0 4 6

-OUTGOING 3 0 0 1 1 4 1 3 1 2 1 2 1

-26 29 30 31 31 29 29 28 31 34 33 34 39

-Environmental Principles (AM1-30)

-Principle 7: Businesses should support a precautionary approach to environmental challenges;

-Principle 8: undertake initiatives to promote greater environmental responsibility;

-Principle 9: encourage the development and diffusion of environmentally friendly technologies.

-Assessment, Policy and Goals

-WORLDCOB's operations are typically within the confines of office buildings and non-tangible services are offered with minimal impact to the environment.
+Environmental Principles (G4-EN1-30) Principle 7: Businesses should support a precautionary approach to environmental challenges; Principle 8: undertake initiatives to promote greater environmental responsibility; Principle 9: encourage the development and diffusion of environmentally friendly technologies.
+Assessment, Policy and Goals WORLDCOB's operations are typically within the confines of office buildings and non-tangible services are offered with minimal impact to the environment.
 However, an environmentally conscious corporate policy is at the company's core and the organization's goal is to ensure that its net impact is positive.

-Implementation

-In the past years, WORLDCOB has implemented energy saving procedures and waste management procedures.
+Implementation In the past years, WORLDCOB has implemented energy saving procedures and waste management procedures.
 The company has a CSR culture that includes environmental matters.
 All employees are familiar with this policy.
+In the WORLDCOB offices: Although awareness was raised regarding environmental consciousness, hard data has been kept starting January 2012 regarding the consumption of electricity, water, printer ink, and paper.
+Employees have been instructed to study and suggest methods for optimal use of air conditioning and possibilities for recycling paper and other waste.
+(Awareness posters).
+Employees have been instructed to waste less paper by using both sides and only print out documents when necessary.
+At least 20% of the paper used is recycled.
+(G4-EN2) Emails include a recommendation to print them out only when strictly necessary.